bamq/GModEggs/README.md

 * Download the latest release from the release page.
 * Extract to your addons folder on the server.
 * Restart your server.

+## Contributing:
+Please feel free to make pull requests and suggest any changes you want.
+However, I would appreciate that you keep the same code formatting and style as seen throughout this addon.